CZ-NIC/knot/doc/configuration.rst

     acl
         - id: owner_type_rule
           action: update
+          update-type: [A, AAAA, MX] # Updates are only allowed to update records of the specified types
           update-owner: name         # The allowed owners are specified by the list on the next line
           update-owner-name: [a.example.com, b.example.com, c.example.com]
-          update-owner-type: [A, AAAA, MX] # Updates are only allowed to update records of the specified types
           update-owner-match: equal  # The owners of records in an update must be exactly equal to the names in the list

 ..
 NOTE::
    If more conditions (address ranges and/or a key)